 The battery door is designed only to be opened by using a tool.
-Use a small screwdriver to open the door by inserting it into the slit in the bottom of the hearing instrument and pushing on the door to open.
+Use the MultiTool to unlock the door by inserting it into the channel in the buttom of the hearing instrument and push on the door to open.